jorchard/NeuroCogDemos/README.md

 Here is a list of demonstrations and tutorials.

 - [GPU Servers](gpu_servers.md): Here is how you can run Python on one of our GPU machines.
 - `/q-learning/` contains a PyTorch implementation of Q-learning with vectorized `gym` environments.
 It also contains a presentation summarizing the mathematics behind deep Q-learning.
 See Mnih et al (2015).
-Author <a href=github.com/avandekleut>Alexander Van de Kleut</a>.
+Author: [Alexander Van de Kleut](https://avandekleut.github.io/).

 - `/learn-git/` contains reference materials for common git and github workflows.
-Author <a href=github.com/avandekleut>Alexander Van de Kleut</a>.
+Author: [Alexander Van de Kleut](https://avandekleut.github.io/).

 - `/tensorboard/` contains a demonstration of TensorBoard, a framework for saving and visualizing results from experiments.
 Author: Haris Zahid